BenoitDuffez/AsyncTaskFragment/README.md

 public class MyActivity extends AppCompatActivity {
 	/**
 	 * Create our class that will handle the background processing.
+	 *
-	 * It has to indicate the types for the activity, parameters, progress and result to the AsyncTaskFragment API
+	 * It has to indicate the types for the activity, parameters, progress and
+	 * result to the AsyncTaskFragment API
+	 *
-	 * In this example, the activity class is MyActivity, the parameters are a String, the progress an Integer and the result a Double
+	 * In this example, the activity class is MyActivity, the parameters are a
+	 * String, the progress an Integer and the result a Double *
+	 * You have to create this class as a static class, or in its own file.
+	 * Otherwise, your class will have a pointer to your activity and leak it.
 	 */
 	private static class MyClass extends AsyncTaskFragment.Task<MyActivity, String, Integer, Double> {
 		/**